Great Canadian Legends From the Rocky Mountains

-Sometimes called “Bigfoot,” this giant, furry creature has been stalking the woods and waters of the Pacific Northwest for centuries.
-The term Sasquatch was coined in the 1920s by a Canadian government agent named J. W. Burns, in a series of newspaper articles based on Indigenous stories he collected as he travelled the west.
+According to Canadian legends, this giant, furry creature has been stalking the woods and waters of the Pacific Northwest for centuries.
+Sometimes called “Bigfoot,” the term Sasquatch was coined in the 1920s by a Canadian government agent named J. W. Burns, in a series of newspaper articles based on Indigenous stories he collected as he travelled the west.
 Most biologists and other scientists refute Bigfoot’s existence, instead asserting sightings of the creature to be mistaken encounters with a grizzly or black bear.

 Nevertheless, this Canadian legend is so engrained in the lore the Rockies that it’s even made its way into Rocky Mountaineer’s official “Field Guide to Local Wildlife.”
 According to the guide (which —with tongue planted firmly in cheek—classifies the bipedal beast under its Latin name of “footeus biggus”), guests should keep their eyes peeled for a beast with ape-like facial features, standing three-metres in height.
 If you don’t spot the notoriously shy guy, perhaps you’ll see evidence in the form of a footprint—they’re hard to miss, as they’re reportedly 60 centimetres from heel to toe.

 “Sasquatch” is actually an Anglicized version of the term sásq’ets, used by the Halkomelem First Nations to describe a mysterious, mythical “wild man.”

 Find out what it’s really like riding the rails onboard Rocky Mountaineer.